 While this problem does not directly affect the raw materials problem described above, it does drive up overall production costs.
-As a result, to offset increased production costs and compensate for lower yields per machine, companies will need to charge higher prices in the German marketplace.
+As a result, companies will need to charge higher prices in the German marketplace to offset increased production costs and compensate for lower yields per machine.

 #4.
 The final issue is a lack of focus on new technology regarding diaper manufacturing equipment.
 Following significant advancements in diaper manufacturing equipment throughout the 1990s, there has been little change over the past fifteen years regarding core technologies or concepts used for building diaper machines.

 While these older technologies are still more than adequate at meeting market demand, they do not allow manufacturers to overcome the high infrastructure costs described above, nor enable manufacturers to reduce labor requirements while simultaneously increasing overall productivity rates for their plants.

 #5.
 A potential solution would be for Germany to either begin an active campaign that focuses on developing raw materials processing capabilities or partner with companies already involved in producing raw material processing technologies.

 This would increase local self-sufficiency for German manufacturers, allowing them to reduce costs associated with importing pulp and SAP from other countries while forcing diaper manufacturing equipment producers to remain competitive against foreign companies producing their machines.

 #6.
 As a final note, it is suggested that manufacturers hire external consultants who have expertise in developing diaper manufacturing equipment and those who specialize in germ protection tools & services.